Last Updated: October 2023

 How do Property Management Companies Charge for Services?

 Property management fees vary based on factors such as the type of property, location, size, and the range of services required.
 Some companies may include all services for one monthly payment, while others may bill each service separately.
+The average property management fee for a rental property is approximately 9% and falls between 6% – 12% of gross rent collected.

 Can a Property Management Company Help With Acquisitions and Sales?